-2. Setting
+2 Setting

 The DRC is one of the largest and most populous countries in Africa, yet it is also one of the poorest.
 The average monthly household income in Kananga, the provincial capital of the Kasaï-Central Province, is roughly US\$106 (or PPP US\$168).
 Often high on the list of "failed" or "fragile" states, the country has extremely low state capacity, especially in terms of tax enforcement.
-From 2000-2017, the DRC finished in 188th place of 200 countries in terms of its tax-GDP ratio.6
+From 2000-2017, the DRC finished in 188th place of 200 countries in terms of its tax-GDP ratio.5

-Kananga, a city with 1.6 million inhabitants (the fourth largest in the DRC), is the seat of the Provincial Government of Kasaï-Central.
+Kananga, a city with 1 to 2 million inhabitants (the fourth largest in the DRC), is the seat of the Provincial Government of Kasaï-Central.
 Tax revenues are extremely low: roughly US\$0.30 per person per year.
 The majority of these revenues come from trade taxes, property and rental taxes, and various fees levied on a handful of firms in downtown Kananga, such as mobile-phone companies.
 Taxes are seldom enforced among private citizens: only 20% of citizens in Kananga reported paying any formal taxes in 2017.

-In an effort to raise revenue, the Provincial Government of Kasaï-Central has turned to the property tax, which currently represents about 26% of provincial tax revenue.7 Beginning in 2016, the government has organized a series of door-to-door property tax collection campaigns in Kananga.
-The first campaign raised property tax compliance from less than 1% to 11% (Weigel (2020)).
-We study the second property tax campaign run by the government.8 When the results of the 2016 property tax campaign were presented to the governor, the officials present discussed whether lowering rates could expand the tax net sufficiently to increase revenues.
+In an effort to raise revenue, the Provincial Government of Kasaï-Central has turned to the property tax, which currently represents about 26 percent of provincial tax revenue.6 Beginning in 2016, the government has organized a series of door-to-door property tax collection campaigns in Kananga.
+The first campaign raised property tax compliance from less than 1% to 11% (Weigel, 2020).
+We study the second property tax campaign run by the government.7 When the results of the 2016 property tax campaign were presented to the governor, the officials present discussed whether lowering rates could expand the tax net sufficiently to increase revenues.
 In particular, the governor mentioned a recent voluntary development fund he organized in 2015-2016, which asked citizens to contribute roughly 50% of the modal property tax liability.
-The perceived success of this initiative led the government to suspect that marginally lowering rates could increase compliance enough to raise revenue.
-The potential revenue benefits of lower rates lie at the root of the tax abatement intervention we study and describe in detail in the next section.
+The perceived success of this initiative led the